JonasKoenig/CodeOnMyMind/projects/machine-learning/README.md

 - __Regression__ is useful if the output is a number from a continuous range of values.
 Example: Try to guess the length of a persons finger by looking at their height.

+I will supply you with coding examples for important algorithms such as [*k*-Nearest-Neighbors](knn/README.md) and Support Vector Machines (coming soon).

 ### Semi-Supervised Learning

 Supervised learning requires labeled training data.
 But labeling by hand can be cumbersome and expensive.